 The total outstanding student loan debt in the United States surpassed $1.7 trillion in 2024.
 The average federal loan balance at graduation is around $37,000, but this average is skewed downward by students at lower-cost public institutions and community colleges.
 Graduate students routinely carry $80,000-$200,000+ in debt.

-The practical benchmark most financial advisors use is the 'one times rule': your total student loan debt should not exceed your expected first-year salary.
+The practical benchmark most financial advisors use is the "one times rule": your total student loan debt should not exceed your expected first-year salary.
 A nursing student expecting to earn $68,000 can reasonably carry $68,000 in debt.
 An education major expecting to earn $38,000 who borrows $90,000 has taken on a debt load that will constrain every major financial decision for a decade.

-Federal income-driven repayment (IDR) plans cap payments at 5-10% of discretionary income, and the new SAVE plan provides some relief for lower earners.
+Federal income-driven repayment (IDR) plans cap payments at 5-10% of discretionary income, and the SAVE plan provides some relief for lower earners.
 But IDR creates its own problems: it extends the repayment period to 20-25 years, during which interest may continue to accrue, and it reduces the monthly payment while increasing the total amount paid.
 It is a safety valve, not a solution.
 Borrowers on IDR are also not building wealth in other ways — every dollar toward student debt is a dollar not going to a down payment, retirement account, or investment.

 When the Degree Clearly Pays